 The study was approved by the North West - Liverpool East NHS Research and Ethics committee and it adhered to the tenets of the Declaration of Helsinki.
 All participants gave their informed written consent prior to taking part.
 Data was anonymised and stored securely.

 Study participants (> 40 years) had a diagnosis of POAG or OHT established by standard ophthalmic examination in the participating clinics.
 Participants were only included if they had no other ocular disease (except for previous uncomplicated cataract extraction) and a visual acuity of better than 0.3 logMAR in each eye with astigmatism of less than 2 dioptres.
-All POAG participants had visual field (VF) loss in at least one eye as measured () by a Humphrey Field Analyser (Carl Zeiss Meditec, Dublin, CA) using the Swedish Interactive Threshold Algorithm (Standard 24-2).
+All POAG participants had visual field (VF) loss in at least one eye as measured by a Humphrey Field Analyser (Carl Zeiss Meditec, Dublin, CA) using the Swedish Interactive Threshold Algorithm (Standard 24-2).
 Goldmann Applanation Tonometry was used to measure intraocular pressure.

-Cases were identified by convenience sampling with an effort to select controls by matching to age and VF severity (for POAG) to provide a representative cross section of patients.
+Cases were identified by convenience sampling with an effort to select controls by ‘matching’ at a group level to age and VF severity (for POAG) to provide a representative cross section of patients.
+In other words, to allow for an age-related and disease severity-related analysis.
 In the POAG groups, mean deviation (MD) in the least affected eye (the eye with the better MD) was used as a measure for disease severity [12].
 This was taken from the VF recorded in the EPR at the time of diagnosis (cases) or at the time closest to the date when a questionnaire pack was returned.

 A questionnaire pack, including a participant information sheet and consent form, was given to participants at the end of their clinic visit and returned by post; controls received and returned packs by post.
 Questionnaire packs included three validated instruments designed to measure illness perceptions, general health and personality type, respectively.